ebaklund/ORFEErc/README.md

 The basic ontology is now in place.
 However, it is possible to do some syntactical changes that arguably can make this library more intuitive to use.
 This can be done by first extending the ontology with some aliases.
-Aliases do not add semantics to the ontology, they just refer to parent consepts with a different name.
+Aliases do not add semantics to the ontology, they just refer to parent concepts with a different name.
 Alias relations are indicated with the notation `||`.
 ```
-           [Result]
+           [Outcome]
          /     |     \
 [Success]  [Failure]  [Result<T>]
    ||         ||           |